 The Law Office of Jennifer J. McCaskill, LLC, has the compassion and skills to guide you.
 As a child of divorce, Ms. McCaskill understands what you are experiencing.
-Not only will she and her team provide you with care and comfort, but also honest and knowledgeable answers.
-She will aggressively advocate for you in all matters related to divorce from child custody and division of property to post-divorce modifications.
+She and her law group will provide you with care and comfort and honest and knowledgeable answers.
+She will aggressively advocate for you in all matters related to divorce, from child custody and division of property to post-divorce modifications.

 Listening, Answering, Explaining and Understanding the Divorce Process

 Ms. McCaskill is a skilled NJ divorce lawyer who has practiced law for over 15 years.
 Her personal experiences with divorce inspired her to become a divorce lawyer and help people going through difficult family law situations.
 Her abilities have been recognized by her peers as she has been listed as a Top Rated Family Law Attorney for the past three years.

 At the Law Office of Jennifer J. McCaskill, LLC, our divorce attorneys handle all aspects of the divorce process.
 The most common matters typically involve: